space-apes/codeBowl/codeBowlComplexBackup.md

 <i> Blue player succeeds first easy step and second risky step, but fails the third step is knocked down by the opponent player</i>

 ### Ball:
 Players may move on to a loose ball in order to attempt picking it up.
-A player with 0 agility has a 60% chance to successfully pick up the ball.
-If they fail, the ball scatters to a random adjacent square and the user's turn ends immediately.
-Every point of agility increases the chance of successful ball pickup by 10%.
+A player with base 0 agility has a 60% chance to successfully pick up the ball and each point of agility increases the success rate by 10%.
+If they fail the pick up, the ball scatters to a random adjacent square and the user's turn ends immediately.
+If the ball scatters to a tile with a player on it, that player attempts to pick up the ball.
+This continues until the ball is successfully picked up or lands on an empty tile.

 # High Level Non-Functional Requirements
 - sound OOP design